 The Champion left Greenock at 6:20am on Wednesday 12th December, 1896 under the command of her captain, Quintin Carsell, with a crew of six.
 She called at Gourock, Kirn and Dunoon where early morning papers and mails were dropped off.
 There had been a dense fog on the river that morning as she left Greenock and as her voyage progressed the fog steadily thickened.
 By the time she pulled away from Dunoon Pier at 7:45am for Innellan, visibility had reduced to less than thirty yards.

-A few minutes earlier the Caledonian Steam Packet Company paddlesteamer Caledonia had left Innellan Pier for the twelve minute run north to her next stop at Dunoon.
+A few minutes earlier the Caledonian Steam Packet Company paddlesteamer Caledonia had departed from Innellan Pier for the twelve minute run north to her next stop at Dunoon.
 Although Captain Bell positioned one of his crew on the bow as lookout, he steamed blindly into the fog at his normal speed of fifteen knots.

 Captain Carsell on the Champion steamed south at a more tentative speed of three or four knots, feeling his way through the thickening fog.
 He frequently sounded his steam whistle and had positioned deckhand Neil Millan forward as lookout.
 Within yards of Dunoon Pier he was alerted by the whistle of a steamer passing his port side.
 This first steamer was closely followed by the South Western Railway Company’s Minerva, also heading for Dunoon with its whistle sounding.
 Captain Carsell turned to starboard to move his little vessel inshore and give a wider berth to any other steamers heading north to Dunoon.